sjl/.plan/README.markdown

 BI500.
 Research writing.

 Finally got around to splitting my Vimrc into minimal and extra files, so I can sync the minimal one to servers and not hate myself when trying to edit.
-There's some jank involved around the colorschemes but I think have have something that should work.
+There's some jank involved around the colorschemes and `set termguicolors` but I think have have something that should work.